EddyVerbruggen/cordova-plugin-googleplus/README.md

  obj.email        // 'eddyverbruggen@gmail.com'
  obj.userId       // user id
  obj.displayName  // 'Eddy Verbruggen'
- obj.gender       // 'male' (other options are 'female' and 'unknown' obj.imageUrl     // 'http://link-to-my-profilepic.google.com'
+ obj.imageUrl     // 'http://link-to-my-profilepic.google.com'
- obj.givenName    // 'Eddy'
+ obj.idToken
- obj.middleName   // null (or undefined, depending on the platform) obj.familyName   // 'Verbruggen'
+ obj.oauthToken

- obj.birthday     // '1977-04-22'
+ // these are only available on Android at the moment obj.gender       // 'male' (other options are 'female' and 'unknown' obj.givenName    // 'Eddy' obj.middleName   // null (or undefined, depending on the platform) obj.familyName   // 'Verbruggen' obj.birthday     // '1977-04-22'
- obj.ageRangeMin  // 21 (or null or undefined or a different number) obj.ageRangeMax  // null (or undefined or a number) obj.idToken obj.oauthToken
+ obj.ageRangeMin  // 21 (or null or undefined or a different number) obj.ageRangeMax  // null (or undefined or a number)
 ```

 ### Try silent login